Sarah Joseph (author)

 Sarah Joseph (born 1946) is an Indian novelist and short story writer in Malayalam.
 She won the Kendra Sahitya Akademi Award and the Vayalar Award for her novel Aalahayude Penmakkal (Daughters of God the Father).
 She is a leader of the feminist movement in Kerala and is the founder of the activist organization Manushi.
-She joined the Aam Aadmi Party in 2014 and contested the 2014 parliament elections from Thrissur.
+She joined the Aam Aadmi Party in 2014 and contested the 2014 parliament elections from Thrissur Lok Sabha constituency.

 Biography

 Sarah Joseph was born into a conservative Christian family at Kuriachira in Thrissur city in 1946 to Louis and Kochumariam.
 She was married at the age of 15 when she was in class IX.
 She attended the teacher's training course and began her professional career as a school teacher.
 Later, she received her B.A. and M.A. in Malayalam as a private candidate and joined the collegiate service in Kerala.
 She served as a Professor of Malayalam at Sanskrit College, Pattambi.
-She has since retired from government service and lives at Mulamkunnathukavu in Thrissur district.Her daughter Sangeetha Sreenivasan is also a writer.
+She has since retired from government service and lives at Mulamkunnathukavu in Thrissur district.
+Her daughter Sangeetha Sreenivasan is also a writer.

 Sarah Joseph is also a well-known social activist and feminist movement leader.
 In the 1980s, she founded the women's group Manushi at Sanskrit College in Pattambi, where she also taught Malayalam and literature.
 With her group, she led protests over several decades in response to a wide range of crimes against women, including rape, dowry deaths, trafficking, and sexual slavery.

 She joined the Aam Aadmi Party in January 2014, and was fielded by the party as a candidate from the Thrissur Lok Sabha constituency in the 2014 parliament elections, but lost to C. N. Jayadevan of Communist Party of India.